 Chenies School is fully committed to safeguarding and promoting the welfare of all its pupils.
-As a school we recognize that safeguarding against radicalization is no different from safeguarding against any other vulnerability.

 All staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
 This means we have a responsibility to protect pupils from extremist and violent views in the same way we protect them from violence or other types of abuse.
 Importantly we can provide a safe place to discuss these issues so that pupils can learn to protect themselves.

 What does this mean in practice?